Section 2000 Administration

 Date of Adoption: April 6, 2021

 The Board of Education (the “Board”) complies with all state and federal regulations regarding the retention, storage and destruction of electronic information and paper records.
-The Superintendent or his/her designee shall be responsible for implementing administrative regulations concerning the placing of a “hold” on electronic information and paper records that may reasonably be anticipated to be subject to discovery in the course of litigation.
+The Superintendent or superintendent’s designee shall be responsible for implementing administrative regulations concerning the retention, storage, and disposition of records and the dissemination of such administrative regulations to all school officials, employees, and individuals granted access to the computer systems and/or networks of the Madison Public Schools (the “District”) and/or who send electronic messages as part of their work for the District.
+Collectively, all individuals granted access to the District’s computer systems are referred to as the “Users”.

-All school officials and employees have a duty to preserve all paper records and electronic information, including records and electronic information that might otherwise be deleted or destroyed, that relate to any matter that is currently in litigation or may be anticipated to involve future litigation.
+In addition to the retention guidelines established by the Board and used by District officials and employees, all District officials and employees have a duty to preserve all paper records and electronic information, including records and electronic information that might otherwise be deleted or destroyed, that relate to any matter that is currently in litigation or may be anticipated to involve future litigation.
+Record preservation under such circumstances shall only be required after receipt of formal written notice of such requirement by the Superintendent or superintendent’s designee.

 Legal References: